Course Availability: Full Time

 - Studies and dialogue on human development, wellbeing and livelihood in relation to our society and environment.

-During the programme students are taught techniques of observing, questioning, nature-based craft and artistic practice through a sequence of themed modules.
+During the programme, participants are guided in practices of observing, questioning and nature-based arts and crafts through a sequence of themed modules.
 Experienced teachers and facilitators will act as guides and mentors for each theme, creating a pathway of exploration, group participation and discovery.
+A warmly supportive social group can develop through activities that include daily singing, excursions over the beautiful landscape of Sussex and shared community living.

 WHO IS IT FOR?